pirateyoho/CanineSingleCellRNASeq/README.md

 | 154803      | B217        | F      | MIX       | Lymph node | 9             |
 | 165635      | CO32        | F      | MIX       | Thymus     | 7             |
 | 165597      | CO32        | F      | MIX       | Lymph node | 7             |

-## Pipeline overview
-1. Raw data was transferred from RStor to a scratch directory on CURC Alpine HPC with FileZilla.
-2. Reference genome FASTA and GTF files for CanFam3.1 were downloaded from Ensembl.
-The GTF file was filtered with cellranger mkgtf.
-3. A Cell Ranger index was built from the reference genome files.
-4. cellranger count was used to perform alignment, filtering, barcode counting, and UMI counting on the FASTQ files.